-Workers' compensation insurance covers medical costs and disability benefits for work-related injuries and illnesses.
+Workers' compensation insurance covers medical care costs and disability benefits for work-related injuries and illnesses.
 Like other liability policies, workers' comp has a limit.
 However, it's different because the policy limits are divided into two parts: employee benefits and employer's liability.

-Unlike general liability insurance, which covers third-party bodily injuries and property damage, workers' compensation insurance covers costs related to employee workplace injuries and illnesses.
-This policy also helps protect business owners and sole proprietors from financial loss if they're injured on the job and are unable to work, since personal health insurance usually won't cover this.
+This policy also helps protect business owners and sole proprietors from financial loss if they're injured on the job and are unable to work since personal healthcare insurance usually won't cover this.

 Additionally, in most instances, a workers' compensation insurance policy includes employer's liability insurance.
 This coverage protects your business when an employee sues over a work injury or illness.